 The Difference Between White Corn and Yellow Corn

-What's the difference between white and yellow corn?
-Trick question!
+So what exactly is the difference between white and yellow corn?
+Turns out it's a trick question!
 There's no difference between yellow and white corn, except in the color of the kernels.
 That's right — there's no difference in size of ears or taste of the corn between white, yellow, and bicolor varieties.